orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 Saxon/C is built from the Saxon 9.9.1.5 Java product using Excelsior JET Enterprise 15.3 edition (MP1).

-Platforms supported: Linux 64-bit, Mac OS.
-Windows 64-bit will follow soon.
+Platforms supported: Linux 64-bit, Mac OS and Windows 64-bit.

 Saxon/C is released in three separate editions, as on the Java platform: Enterprise Edition (Saxon-EE/C), Professional Edition (Saxon-PE/C), and Home Edition (Saxon-HE/C)